 If a donor does lack capacity to make a particular decision, the Mental Capacity Act requires attorneys to always act in the donor’s ‘best interests’.

 The Act contains a checklist of factors that must be considered, including consulting with relatives and carers as well as permitting and encouraging the donor to participate in the decision making process as fully as possible.

-And if you are involved in a dispute involving an LPA and mental capacity issues then you can call our helpline on 0808 139 1606.
+If you are involved in a dispute involving an LPA or need help assessing mental capacity for a lasting power of attorney you can call our helpline on 0808 139 1606.
 Alternatively please feel free to drop us an email with your details.